 - Your plans change

-- The idea of physician mortgage loans is causing you to consider buying too much house
+- The ease of getting a home loan for physicians is tempting you to consider buying too much house.

 - You have (or will have) at least 20% to put down on the home.
 In this situation, look at the conventional mortgage with 20%+ down.

 - You’re in the military and you’re disabled.
-In this situation, look at a VA loan instead
+In this situation, look at a VA loan instead.

-- You aren’t comfortable with the prospect of starting out 5-10% underwater on your home (aka you’d have to write a big check to get out of it should your circumstances change)
+- You aren’t comfortable with the prospect of starting out 5-10% underwater on your home (in other words, you don’t want to write a big check to get out of it if your circumstances change).

 Other Mortgage Resources

-If you’re feeling overwhelmed by all of these options, please reach out to us.
+Also, if you’re feeling overwhelmed by all of these options, please reach out to us.
 We help clients navigate these types of decisions all the time.
-We’re happy to set up a free consultation to determine if we might be a good fit.
+We’re happy to set up a free consultation to find out whether we’re a good fit.